Open a Bar – Ever have that daydream? The one where you walk into the bar and people smile and wave at you. One even stands up to give you a hug.

 Some bars work will work with food trucks so patrons can grab a bite to eat without having to close out the tab.

 Make a separate Happy Hour menu with your drink and food specials.
 If your guests are there outside the time window, this raises awareness that could lead to return visits.

 Now for printing!
 An easy to read layout that also reflects your brand is important.
 You’ll want to make sure your menu is easy to read in low light.
 It’s not a bad idea to hire a freelance designer to create your menu.
-They will be able to make the menu attractive and easy to read/navigate.
+Therefore, they will be able to make the menu attractive and easy to read/navigate.